 Today, David loves watching UT football, but his favorite thing is being visited by his friends and family, including his three children.
 David says that the most important thing life has taught him is that God is good and is our Creator, and he wants to give this advice to the younger generation: “Honor God and His creation of the world and His Son Jesus and live accordingly.”

-At Jefferson Park at Dandridge, each of our residents is special to us–they are our family and a large part of what makes our facility the wonderful place it is.
+At Jefferson Park, each of our residents is special to us–they are our family and a large part of what makes our facility the wonderful place it is.
 Deciding on a skilled care facility for a loved one is never easy, and many fear they will lose their sense of independence.
 Our team strives to meet every resident where they are in their time of need.
 If you have been looking for a nursing home or skilled care facility for your loved one, reach out to us today to learn more about our community.